 Most states have passed laws that impose liability on businesses that sell alcoholic beverages to people who are visibly intoxicated, such that if the person later causes a motor vehicle accident as a result of their intoxication the business may be held liable for injuries to persons other than the drunk driver who are injured in the accident.
-Most dram shop laws do not permit claims to be made by the injured patron, or restrict those claims to patrons who were minors at the time of the sale or service of alcohol.

 These laws are often referred to as "dram shop laws", based upon the word "dram" which refers to a small serving of liquor.
 Although use of that word has become rare, as has reference to bars and taverns as "dram shops", the term continues to be used to describe these laws.